Human Resource Services

 Eligibility Profile 2 Condition Coverage Start Date Coverage End Date

 ACA Change in Hours Eligibility: Condition 1 A variable hour or part-time employee who increases their assignment hours to 30 or more per week (or salaried employee increases to 75% or more).
-Special Note: A PAF or SEAF must be submitted within 30 days indicating 30 or more hours for an hourly position or 75% time or more for a salaried position.
 The first day of the second full calendar month after the effective date change.
 Special Note: ACA requires coverage to start no later than 60 days of the effective date of the change, without facing a penalty.
 If during a Measurement Period full-time is not met, coverage will end at the end of the current Stability Period or the last day of the termination month – whichever comes first.

-ACA Change in Hours Eligibility: Condition 2 A full-time employee who decreases their weekly working hours from 30 or more to less than 20 hours (or full-time salaried employee decreasing to less than 50% time) and has elected coverage.
+ACA Change in Hours Eligibility: Condition 2 A full-time employee, who has completed one year of employment (one measurement period) who decreases their weekly working hours from 30 or more to less than 20 hours and has elected coverage.
 If currently enrolled in a non-ACA plan, the ACA plan will start the first day of the next month after the effective date change.
 If currently enrolled in an ACA plan, coverage will continue.
 The end of the current Standard Stability Period (December 31) or the last day of the termination month – whichever comes first.

 ACA Change in Hours Condition 1